Quantifying over Boolean announcements: Introduction

-We propose a multi-agent epistemic logic with public announcements and with quantification over public announcements of boolean formulas (so-called boolean announcements).\footnote{It is more common to write Boolean with a capital letter B, after the mathematician Boole, than to write boolean with a lower case b.
-We prefer the latter: at some stage, names become kinds.} We call this {\em boolean arbitrary public announcement logic} (\logicbapal).
-It is therefore a version of \logicapal: as said, in \logicapal{} we allow quantification over any quantifier-free ($\Box$-free) formulas, including formulas with announcement modalities and knowledge modalities. \begin{quote} {\it Unlike \logicapal, \logicbapal{} is {\bf decidable}.} \end{quote} For \logicapal{} only an infinitary axiomatization is known \cite{balbianietal:2015}, although it has not been proved that a finitary axiomatization cannot exist \cite{Kuijer17}.\footnote{ Only an infinitary axiomatization {\em was} known: recently, a finitary axiomatization for a logic much like APAL was proposed in \cite{BaltagOS18}.
-Its structures are topological and its semantics allows to refer to states prior to an announcement (it is history-based).
+We propose a multi-agent epistemic logic with public announcements and with quantification over public announcements of Boolean formulas (so-called Boolean announcements).
+We call this {\em Boolean arbitrary public announcement logic} (\logicbapal).
+It is therefore a version of \logicapal: as said, in \logicapal{} we allow quantification over any quantifier-free ($\Box$-free) formulas, including formulas with announcement modalities and knowledge modalities.
+For this logic we obtain the following results. \begin{quote} {\it Unlike \logicapal, \logicbapal{} has a (complete) {\bf finitary axiomatization}.} \end{quote} For \logicapal{} only an infinitary axiomatization is known~\cite{balbianietal:2015}, although it has not been proved that a finitary axiomatization cannot exist~\cite{Kuijer17}.
+A finitary axiomatization for a logic much like \logicapal, called `\logicapal{} with memory', was proposed in~\cite{BaltagOS18}.
+Its structures are topological and its semantics allow to refer to states prior to an announcement (it is history-based).
 As non-bisimilar states can become bisimilar after an announcement, this semantics makes it possible to continue to distinguish such states; which is the basis for the soundness of their complete axiomatization.
-Their $\Box$ quantifies over epistemic formulas, which in their setting is different from quantifying over formulas that may also contain announcements (the $\Box$-free formulas).
-The semantics is therefore different from that of APAL and also different from that of BAPAL, with quantification over booleans.
-It is an open question if the logic of \cite{BaltagOS18} is different from APAL, i.e., if the logics have the same sets of validities/theorems.} This \begin{quote} {\it Unlike \logicapal, \logicbapal{} has a (complete) {\bf finitary axiomatization}.} \end{quote} We also show that \logicbapal{} is more expressive than public announcement logic.
+Their $\Box$ quantifies over epistemic formulas, which in their setting is different from quantifying over formulas that may also contain announcements (the $\Box$-free formulas mentioned above).
+The semantics are therefore different from that of \logicapal{} and also different from those of \logicbapal, with quantification over Booleans.
+It is an open question if `\logicapal{} with memory' and \logicapal{} have the same validities.